Glanyrafon, Ceredigion

 Glanyrafon or Glanrafon is a small village and industrial estate in the community of Llanfarian, Ceredigion, Wales.
 It lies on the south bank of the Afon Rheidol, about 2 mi north-east of Llanfarian village and the same distance east of the town of Aberystwyth.

-Glanyrafon is represented in the Senedd by Elin Jones (Plaid Cymru) and is part of the Ceredigion constituency in the House of Commons.
+Glanyrafon is represented in the Senedd by Elin Jones (Plaid Cymru) and is part of the Ceredigion Preseli constituency in the House of Commons.